LCC-CIT/CompuCon-IoT/Notes/PicoBlocksProjects.md

    - functions
    - random number generator

-8. [My Timer](https://ide.picobricks.com/examplesblockly/ExamplesPages/examplesmytimer.html)&mdash;Use the potentiometer to set a time in hours, minutes and seconds (press the button after entering each one).
+8. **My Timer**&mdash;Use the potentiometer to set a time in hours, minutes and seconds (press the button after entering each one).
 Press the button to start the timer.
 The screen will show the countdown.
 The buzzer will sound and the RGB LED will light when the time has elapsed.
+Pg.
+43
    Uses these kinds of blocks:

    - Variables
    - If, else if, else with numeric condition